RobotekPRIME2024/WRO-FE24/README.md

 # Engineering factor

-We used components from the MINDSTORMS EV3 Core Set, a Pixy2, some other technic pieces from other sets and 3D printed [case for Pixy](https://github.com/RobotekPRIME2024/WRO-FE24/tree/main/Models/Pixy2Case).
+We used components from the MINDSTORMS EV3 Core Set, Expansion Set, a Pixy2, some other technic pieces from other sets and 3D printed [case for Pixy](https://github.com/RobotekPRIME2024/WRO-FE24/tree/main/Models/Pixy2Case).
+List of Lego EV3 sets we use in Bricklink can be found [here](https://www.bricklink.com/catalogList.asp?catType=S&catString=166.59.800)

 ***